 Surrender.

 Surrender Obligations Generally.
 Upon expiration or earlier termination of this Lease, Tenant will surrender the Premises to Landlord in good condition, broom clean, except for reasonable wear and tear, casualty loss and condemnation covered by Sections 15 and 16, claims covered by the waiver of subrogation in Section 9(d), damage caused by any Landlord Parties, and replacement, repairs or maintenance for which Tenant is not responsible under this Lease.
 Landlord specifically acknowledges that reasonable wear and tear may leave the Premises in need of painting, re-carpeting, and the like.
 Any Tenant’s Property not removed within thirty (30) days after notice from Landlord will be deemed abandoned and Tenant waives all claims resulting from Landlord’s retention and disposition of such property.
+Tenant shall promptly reimburse Landlord for removal costs of abandoned property.
 Tenant will not be obligated to remove the Work, any replacement thereof, or any substantially similar improvements.
 Tenant’s surrender obligations with respect to Tenant-Made Alterations will be governed by Section 12.
 Tenant will decommission and remove, pursuant to Section 21(b), any inoperable portion of the HVAC Systems that were installed after the Effective Date (the “Inoperable HVAC”) that Landlord does not elect to repair and retain.
 Tenant will repair and restore any portions of the Premises damaged or otherwise adversely affected by Tenant’s removal of improvements.
+Tenant shall continue to pay Base Rent and Operating Expenses at least until Tenant’s abandoned property is removed from the Premises.